 If you’ve never processed payroll, you might be feeling a little intimidated.
 But don’t worry.
 Processing payroll is easier than you think.
 This guide will take you through the payroll process step by step, so you’re confident and prepared for payday.

 Payroll processing is the act of managing employee payments.
-It covers everything from inputting an employee into your payroll software to giving them their paychecks.
+It covers everything from inputting an employee into your payroll software to giving them their pay cheques.

 If you’re a small business owner, chances are good you’re the one handling payroll.
 When your team gets bigger and payroll becomes more time-consuming, you might hand off this task to an accountant or HR manager.